 #5.
 Consolidate and Refinancing Your Loans

-It can be daunting to get a new loan for your medical practice if you already have a credit card debt, student loan or home loan.
-One of the options you have is refinancing the current loan which means you pay out the existing loan by getting a new loan.
+It can be daunting to get a new loan for your medical practice if you already have credit card debt, student loan, or home loan.
+One of the options you have is refinancing the current loan, which means you pay out the existing loan by getting a new loan.
 It is also possible to consolidate all the existing debts by combining various loans into a single loan.

 Refinancing allows you to pay off the existing loans sooner.
 It can be done by getting the new loan at a cheaper rate as compared to the rate of the existing loan and by making sure that the term of new loan doesn’t extend beyond the time left on the existing loan, and by making more frequent or larger than the required payments.

 There is also the option of consolidating your loans with the help of refinancing.
-This simplifies the process of paying off existing debts as you now need to manage only one loan from a single financial institution.
-Consolidation also saves money in case you are able to get the new loan at better terms, a reduced interest rate or lower fees.
+This simplifies paying off existing debts as you now need to manage only one loan from a single financial institution.
+Consolidation also saves money if you can get the new loan at better terms, a reduced interest rate, or lower fees.

-Loan consolidation is effective only if you make additional payments in order to pay off the inflated loan.
-Also, refinancing existing loans comes with additional costs and fees can add up over time.
+Loan consolidation is effective only if you make additional payments to pay off the inflated loan.
+Also, refinancing existing loans comes with additional costs, and fees can add up over time.
 You need to sit down and calculate the overall cost of an existing loan to compare it with the cost of a new loan before deciding.

 Starting your own medical practice is a daunting task.
-There are things to consider such as developing a medical practice website strategy, following a medical marketing practice to grow your practice, but most importantly – you need to get the money to actually fund your practice.
+There are things to consider, such as developing a medical practice website strategy, following a medical marketing practice to grow your practice.
+Still, most importantly – you need to get the money actually to fund your practice.
 Hopefully, reading through this guide will help you achieve that and point you in the right direction.

 Keep in mind, for any financial decisions you make now and in the future.
 It is best to consult with a professional.